-&lt;sup>1The Higgs width bound relies on assuming no energy dependence of the relevant Higgs couplings.
+2The Higgs width bound from combining on- and off-shell data relies on assuming no energy dependence of the relevant Higgs couplings.

 When assessing the potential impact of off-shell Higgs measurements on searches for BSM physics carried out in the EFT framework or as benchmark model studies, the following issues deserve consideration.